Forestry Technology grads share what motivates them to battle blazes

 “You get very antsy,” says Martens.
 “Once you get that email, you start looking at the upcoming season, who’s coming back that you know.
 There’s definitely a buzz.”

-Martens and Luke Mahura (Forestry Technology ’18) graduate this spring from NAIT’s Forest Technology program – a path they both pursued to help advance their careers as wildland firefighters.
+Martens and Luke Mahura (Forestry Technology ’18) graduate May 4 from NAIT’s Forest Technology program – a path they both pursued to help advance their careers as wildland firefighters.
 The hours can be long – especially when a fire is active – and the work is physically demanding, not to mention punishingly hot.
 They put up with the sweat and toil not only out of a sense of community responsibility, but because they have a healthy thirst for thrill and adventure.

 Caring for community